Key indicators of COVID-19 activity in King County

 Updated daily, Monday - Friday

-This page includes a table with regional metrics (for King, Pierce, Snohomish counties), as well as a dashboard with King County-only indicators (below).
-These indicators, along with many other data, are key considerations for reviewing current restrictions on activity, recommendations and precautions to prevent the spread of COVID-19.
+This page includes indicators that, along with many other data, are key considerations for reviewing current recommendations, precautions and restrictions to prevent the spread of COVID-19.
 The indicators help determine if current actions are adequate, need to be strengthened, or might be carefully relaxed.